 Establish a Budget

-Although it seems simple, many buyers’ biggest mistake is not setting a realistic budget for themselves.
+The first step in financing a car purchase is to set a budget.
 It’s important to know what you’re willing to spend each month on a car payment (don’t forget to include insurance), and then refine your search accordingly.
 Because ultimately, what you can afford will dictate what you’re going to drive.
 TRED makes this easy by offering a budget tool you can use when you’re browsing available cars.
 Simply use the “price” slider to make sure that you’re staying within your budget.

 Do Your Research